Lesson 14: Mastering Functions and Sub Procedures in VB6

 End Sub

-The following program will automatically compute examination grades based on the marks that a student obtained.
-The code is shown below:
+This function automatically computes examination grades based on the marks that a student obtained.

 Public Function grade(mark As Variant) As String